Main Walk: 19 km (11.8 miles). Four hours 30 minutes walking time. For the whole excursion including trains, sights and meals, allow at least 9 hours.

 The right of way through the Dogmersfield estate has been rerouted; it used to go along the driveway.

 You now simply follow this broad grassy path for just under 1 km, over the brow of a low hill.
-At the bottom of the slope on the far side keep ahead across a patch of rough grassland and go past a redundant kissing gate onto a path down the left-hand side of a wood.
+At the bottom of the slope on the far side go across a small patch of rough grassland and past a redundant kissing gate onto a path down the left-hand side of a wood.
 At the end of the wood you pass Dogmersfield Lake off to the right and join a gravel driveway.

 Continue along the driveway for 500m, eventually leaving the estate between two lodges.
 Immediately after passing these turn right onto a signposed footpath into a wood.
-You will be following a path near the left-hand edge of this wood for about 500m, but the next turning is easy to miss.
-You need to look for a footbridge and stile at the edge of the wood on the left which take you out into a meadow.
+You will be following a path near the left-hand edge of this wood for about 400m, but the next turning is easy to miss.
+You need to look for a short path on the left leading to a footbridge and stile at the edge of the wood.

 If you miss this exit the woodland path continues for a further 350m and turns left in front of the canal; on this slightly longer route you would rejoin the main route just before Broad Oak Bridge.

-For the main route follow a faint grassy path across the meadow, slightly to the right and passing about 50m to the right of a copse halfway across the meadow (where you have to negotiate a shallow ditch).
-On the far side go over another stile and footbridge onto a path between fences, then along a driveway across Broad Oak Common.
-At a T-junction in front of an attractive cottage turn right onto a lane, which in 250m comes to Broad Oak Bridge.
+For the main route go out of the wood and straight across a meadow, with a wooden fence on your right.
+On the far side go over another stile and footbridge onto a short enclosed path between fences, then along a driveway across Broad Oak Common.
+At a T-junction in front of Wincombe Cottage turn right onto a lane, which in 250m comes to Broad Oak Bridge.
 Cross over the canal and turn right to go down to the towpath.

 If you want to visit an alternative lunch pub, follow the out-and-back detour below.